Business highlights | Law-Order

 - India

-Following are the top business stories at 2015 hours: DEL48 BIZ-2ND LD STOCKS Sensex slumps 879 pts as hawkish Fed flattens global markets Mumbai: The Sensex plummeted 879 points while the Nifty crashed below the 18,415 mark on Thursday, in tandem with a global sell-off after the US Federal Reserve increased the interest rate and signalled more hikes in its fight against inflation.
+DEL82 BIZ-RBI-LD ALL DAS Allowing private cryptos to grow can precipitate next financial crisis, warns Das Mumbai: Reserve Bank Governor Shaktikanta Das on Wednesday warned that allowing private cryptocurrencies to grow can precipitate the next financial crisis.

-DEL33 BIZ-RUPEE-CLOSE Rupee falls 27 paise to end at 82.76 against US dollar Mumbai: The rupee declined by 27 paise to close at 82.76 (provisional) against the US dollar on Thursday after the US Federal Reserve's interest rate hike and its hawkish stance dented investor sentiments.
+DCM2 BIZ-SEBI-AGRI Sebi extends suspension of derivatives trade in 7 agri commodities for 1 year New Delhi: Capital markets regulator Sebi has extended the suspension of futures and options trading in seven agricultural commodities, including wheat and moong, for one more year till December 2023 in a bid to rein in prices.

-DCM41 BIZ-LD IRCTC-OFS Govt's share sale in IRCTC over-subscribed, investors put in bids worth Rs 3,800 cr New Delhi: The sale of government's up to 5 per cent stake in IRCTC got over-subscribed on the first day of the offer, with institutional investors putting in bids worth Rs 3,800 crore.
+DEL90 BIZ-LD-RUPEE Rupee declines by 14 paise to 82.84 against dollar Mumbai: The rupee declined 14 paise to settle at 82.84 against the US dollar on Wednesday as a massive sell-off in domestic equities and risk aversion in global markets dented investor sentiment.

-DEL29 BIZ-WHEAT-GOVT Wheat stocks seen at 159 lakh tonnes on Jan 1, 2023 as against buffer norm of 138 lakh tonnes: Govt New Delhi: The government on Thursday said wheat stocks in the central pool will be about 159 lakh tonnes on January 1, 2023 as against the buffer norm of 138 lakh tonnes.
+DEL68 BIZ-LD STOCKS Markets wilt for second day as fresh COVID worries spook investors; IT stocks buck trend Mumbai: The Sensex slumped 635 points while the Nifty finished below the 18,200-mark on Wednesday as surging COVID cases in China and concerns over renewed outbreaks in other countries sapped risk appetite.

-DCM55 BIZ-ZEE-IDBI-NCLT IDBI Bank files insolvency plea against Zee Entertainment to recover Rs 149.60 crore New Delhi: IDBI Bank has moved the National Company Law Tribunal (NCLT) against Zee Entertainment Enterprises Ltd (ZEEL) seeking an insolvency proceeding against the media firm to recover dues of Rs 149.60 crore.
+DEL89 BIZ-RBI-LD-MPC-MINUTES Pause in rate hike could be costly policy error: Guv Das in MPC meeting Mumbai: A premature pause in rate hike at this juncture could be a costly policy error as the battle against inflation is not over, RBI Governor Shaktikanta Das opined while voting for 35 basis-point raise in the key lending rate earlier in the month, said minutes of the MPC meeting released on Wednesday.

-DCM43 BIZ-GROWTH-CREDIT SUISSE India growing faster than official data shows, says Credit Suisse Mumbai: India is growing faster than what is captured by the country's official data, and it presents a case for an upgrade of equities outlook, a Swiss brokerage said on Thursday.
+DCM63 BIZ-STOCKS-HEALTHCARE Healthcare stocks in limelight amid renewed Covid worries New Delhi: Shares of firms related to healthcare were in the limelight on Wednesday amid surging COVID cases in China and some other countries.

-DEL52 BIZ-LD GOLD-PRICE Gold falls Rs 420; silver tumbles Rs 869 New Delhi: Gold price fell Rs 420 to Rs 54,554 per 10 grams in the national capital on Thursday amid weak global trends, according to HDFC Securities.
+DEL84 BIZ-LD GOLD-PRICE Gold climbs Rs 192; silver jumps Rs 433 New Delhi: Gold price rose Rs 192 to Rs 55,261 per 10 grams in the national capital on Wednesday amid gains in precious metal prices internationally, according to HDFC Securities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)